 - Tet Thanh Minh – Quingming Festival/Grave Visiting Day

-In Chinese name, Quingming Festival has origin from China, happening in 15th day from the Spring Equinox, either 4 or 5 April in a given year.
-To Vietnamese people, this festival has a very significant meaning.
+In Chinese name, Quingming Festival has an origin from China, happening in 15th day from the Spring Equinox, either 4 or 5 April in a given year.
+To the Vietnamese people, this festival has a very significant meaning.
 This is the time for the off-springs to remember and show gratitude to their ancestors and deceased ones by visiting, cleaning and sweeping their graves.

 - Tet Doan Ngo – Parasite-Killing Festival/Duanwu Festival

-Duanwu festival, celebrated on the 5th day of 5th lunar month, was long marked as a culture festival in China and is a public holiday in Hong Kong, Taiwan and Macau.
+Duanwu Festival, celebrated on the 5th day of 5th lunar month, was long marked as a cultural festival in China and is a public holiday in Hong Kong, Taiwan and Macau.
 In Vietnam, the festival was received with a different significance.
 Vietnamese people have long been using this day to kill the harmful insects to protect the rice fields.
 There is a legend connected to this meaning of the festival.
 One year, after rice harvesting, the farmers suffered a pest for a long time.
 An old man appeared and told them to prepare a simple offering with gio cake, fruits and they themselves to do some exercises.
 The people did what they were told and not long after, the insects all died.
-The old man warned that in this time each year, if they do what he told, the insects would never become harm again.
+The old man warned that in this time each year if they do what he told, the insects would never become harm again.
 In modern days, Vietnamese people also use this day to “kill the insects”/clean inside their body by eating fruits and glutinous rice wine, even if it’s not sure if there is any insect living in the stomach.